5.2. Practice: symbolic cues and real syntax

 Please mind, we are not practicing behaviorist reflexes.
 We are about flexible habits.
 In this exercise, we prioritize the Time and Aspect.

-We do not begin with choosing if we say Jemma learns, Bob learns, or Bob and Jemma learn.
-We try to imagine all person and verb forms, choose in the mind, and the particular form we make becomes our Expression of the Aspect.
+We do not have to begin with choosing if we say Jemma learns, Bob learns, or Bob and Jemma learn.
+We may first imagine all grammatical person and verb forms, as in the ■Big chart, and the particular form we decide to make becomes our Expression of the Aspect.

 Exercise 26.
 The previous exercise had all Expression in the Affirmative.
 Let us expand.
 We mark negative questions with the question mark and letter N.